 A put option is not a debt or equity security.
 It is a contract between two parties to exchange an asset, such as a basket of S&P 500 stocks, at a specified price by a predetermined date.
 The buyer of the put option may, but is not required to, sell the asset by a future date, while the seller must buy the asset if the buyer exercises the option.
 The buyer pays the seller a premium.
 If the buyer exercises the option, the writer buys the asset at the agreed-upon price; if the buyer does not exercise, the seller keeps the premium.
 Past performance does not guarantee future results.
 Client account values will fluctuate and may be worth more or less than the amount invested.
 Clients should not rely solely on this performance or any other performance illustrations when making investment decisions.

 Clark Capital claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
-Clark Capital has been independently verified for the periods January 1, 2002 through December 31, 2019.
+GIPS® is a registered trademark of CFA Institute.
+CFA Institute does not endorse or promote this organization, nor does it warrant the accuracy or quality of the content contained herein.
+Clark Capital has been independently verified for the periods January 1, 2002 through December 31, 2020.
 The verification report is available upon request.
 Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm's policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
 Verification does not ensure the accuracy of any specific composite presentation.